 Practical Nursing Certificate

 The Practical Nursing Certificate program prepares students for employment as Practical Nurses in hospitals, clinics, long-term care facilities, home healthcare agencies, schools and doctor's offices.
 Graduates of the program are eligible to take the licensing examination to become licensed practical nurses (NCLEX-PN).
-There are two PN program enrollment options available to students: full-time, or part-time/evenings and weekends.
 To learn more about the work life of an LPN, read more…

 Nursing Assistant Certificate